Muraqaba: The Practice of Spiritual Awareness

 The Sufi line that runs from Ahmad Yasawi through Hacı Bektaş Velî, Hacı Bayram-ı Velî, and the Celveti tradition of Aziz Mahmud Hüdâyî treated muraqaba as the inward register of ordinary life.
 Hüdâyî’s Tarîkatnâme prescribes the watching of the heart at every breath. İsmail Hakkı Bursevî’s Kitâbu’n-Netîce devotes whole chapters to it.
 In these readings, muraqaba is what makes daily life religiously substantive.
 It is the inward labour by which the prayer, the dhikr, the work, the meal, and the speech are all carried out beneath the awareness of the One who watches them.

-A servant standing in the marketplace, mindful that the Owner of the marketplace sees him, is in muraqaba.
-A teacher in front of his class, mindful that he is being heard by the One who hears, is in muraqaba.
-A mother holding a sleeping child, mindful that the Beloved holds her in the same gaze, is in muraqaba.
+A servant standing in the marketplace, aware that the Owner of the marketplace sees him, is in muraqaba.
+A teacher before his class, knowing that he is being heard by the One who hears, is in muraqaba.
+A mother holding a sleeping child, aware that the Beloved holds her in the same gaze, is in muraqaba.
 The classical Sufis did not separate the practice from the day.
-They taught that muraqaba ought to be the substrate of every breath, beginning to end.
+They taught that muraqaba should be the substrate of every breath, from beginning to end.

 This is the meaning of the hadith: fa-in lam takun tarāhu fa-innahu yarāk.
 Even when you do not see Him, He sees you.
-The whole point of muraqaba is not to acquire a new state.
-It is to remember that nothing the heart does happens outside His sight.
+Muraqaba is simply the heart remembering that nothing it does, and nothing it hides, happens outside His sight.

 Sources